Morg: Origin

-Morg served as a herald of Galactus after Galactus' previous herald, Nova, was expelled for sparing suitable but inhabited planets.
-Subsequently, prior to consuming his latest planet, Galactus was confronted by the executioner Morg, who showed no fear towards him.
-Impressed with Morg and wary after losing several heralds, Galactus employs him as his latest herald.
+Morg served as a herald of Galactus after Galactus' previous herald, Nova, was expelled for sparing suitable but inhabited planets from his hunger.
+Prior to consuming his latest planet, Galactus was confronted by Morg, a court executioner who had betrayed his own race by executing his own people and was not afraid of Galactus.
+Impressed with Morg's demeanor and wary after losing several heralds to attacks of conscience, Galactus decided to recruit Morg as his latest herald.